john-chapman/im3d/README.md

-Im3d is a small, self-contained library for immediate-mode rendering of simple primitives (points, lines, etc.), plus an immediate mode UI which provides 3d manipulation 'gizmos' and other tools.
+Im3d is a small, self-contained library for immediate mode rendering of simple primitives (points, lines, etc.), plus an immediate mode UI which provides 3d manipulation 'gizmos' and other tools.
 It is platform and graphics API agnostic and designed to be compatible with VR.

 Im3d outputs vertex buffers for rendering by the application.
 Im3d does not affect the system graphics state directly, therefore Im3d calls can be made from anywhere inside the application code.